marcglasberg/themed/README.md

 The **themed** package lets you define a theme with **const** values, and then, by using some dark Dart magic, go and change them dynamically anyway.

-To convince yourself it works, please run the provided example.

-This is the easiest possible way to create and use themes:
+Using const variables is the easiest way to create and use themes:

 ```
 // Define colors and styles.
 static const myColor = ColorRef(Colors.white);
 static const myStyle = TextStyleRef(TextStyle(fontSize: 16, color: Colors.red));

-// Use them .
+// Use them.
 Container(
    color: myColor,
    child: const Text('Hello', style: myStyle)))